 - Once we determine that a dental bridge is the best option, we provide a thorough examination and take several X-rays and digital images.
 We then decide on a specific type of dental bridge.

 - Next comes tooth preparation and a temporary bridge.
 The teeth that will be used as anchors—in the case of a traditional, Maryland, or cantilever placement—will be prepared and shaped for the incoming dental bridge.

-- If a dental implant is needed, that will be placed first and some time will be needed for healing.
+- If a dental implant is needed, that will be placed first, and some time will be required for healing.

-- Some patients might be fitted with a temporary bridge during this time while waiting for the permanent one.
+- Some patients might be fitted with a temporary bridge while waiting for the permanent one.

 - Your permanent bridge will be placed when you are ready.

 - A dental bridge can help return the function of your teeth and give you a full, beautiful smile again.

 Dental Bridge Before and After